pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - [x] `DPS in general`: damage per seconds for all damage done to enemies.
 - [x] `Poison damage`: poison and venom damage.
 - [x] `Smite damage`: damage per fight smite has done including (hypothetical) prayer drain.
-- [x] `Spell splashes`: count the splashes done on the enemies.
+- [x] `Spell splashes`: count the splashes done on enemies.
+- [x] `Freezes`: count potential freezes and misses.
+- [x] `Entangle`: count snare/bind/entangle spells and misses.
+- [x] `Blood heals`: count potential heals through blood spells.
+- [x] `Incoming hits`: damage, splashes, etc. are also tracked on the logged in player.
 - [x] `Wiki / Highscore lookup`: enemies can be looked up on the Wiki for NPC's and Highscores for players.
-- [x] `Incoming hits`: damage, splashes, etc. are also tracked on the logged in player.
-- [ ] `Freezes`: freeze counter including misses.
 - [ ] `DPS per attack type`: show DPS per for ranged, magic and melee separately.

 #### Items
 - [x] `Inventory items`: live view of the inventory and total price.
 - [x] `Equipment items`: live view of worn gear and total price.
-- [x] `Bank items`: Top 200 most valuable bank items and price of all bank items.
+- [x] `Bank items`: Top 200 most valuable bank items and price of all bank items (not all due to Twitch Extension limitations).
 - [x] `Bank tabs`: info what items are in what tab.
 - [x] `Wiki lookup`: all items can be looked up by opening the official Wiki.